stevendelro/Portfolio/README.md

 }, [route, query])
 ```

 If you're viewing this on GitHub, of course you aren't going to see the correct syntax highlighting.
-Head over to: https://stevenlives.com/work and checkout the write up for Portfolio if you're interested to see how it came out.
+Head over to: https://www.stevenlives.com/work/portfolio#syntax-highlighting-with-prismjs if you're interested to see how it came out.

 Having said that, this leads me to my next topic: